 Forecasting employment through the amount of floorspace is a high level methodology that will provide a fairly reasonable measure of job creation.
 What this tool does not provide is a local economic assessment of all factors that will affect the actual number of NEW jobs created.
 Economic measures such as Additionality, Displacement, Dead-Weight and Leakage should be taken into account.

 We offer a full analysis of the local economic impact of development, re-development and re-use of buildings by using baselines that are set at small geographic level.
 Impacts can then be mapped to allow greater DNA discovery.

 The combination of construction costs, construction benefits and jobs created through occupancy can be used to calculate wider economic impacts to the local community of a specific project.
 Our Local Economic Valuer is an online tool that calculates these benefits.
 Contact us for an insight.

 This version of the free job creation calculator tool is not calibrated to your local economy and as such should not be relied upon for property, investment or financing valuation or economic appraisals requiring central government approval.
-DNA city LLC (COUNTERPLAN) accept no liability for the use of the Job Creation Calculator beyond basic forecasting and initial assessment of potential impact.
+COUNTERPLAN LLC accept no liability for the use of the Job Creation Calculator beyond basic forecasting and initial assessment of potential impact.